chasewyrick/Administrator-Control-Panel/README.md

 <i>To get page editing to work:</i>
 Copy and paste section one of the editing part in the code.php file to the top of the page you wish the edits to be displayed.
 Then copy and paste section two to where you want the text to be displayed.
-And change the row name to that of the corrosponding collum in the MySQL database.
+And change the row name to that of the corresponding column in the MySQL database.
 (See below how to add extra pages to edit)

 NOTE: Seeing I cannot see your page structures and which pages you have if you want to change fields or add more pages to edit there are a few steps to take.
 This is what to do: